lizmat/raku-all-modules/cpan/TBROWDER/Date-Names/docs/CONTRIBUTING.md

 + Add your new language code to @Date::Names::langs (in its place by alphabetical order).

++ Add your new language as a new line in the META6.json in the "provides" array.
+Watch comma placement, and ensure the META6.json test works: perl6 -Ilib t/*meta*t.

 + Submit a pull request with your changes.